alinedmelo/javaScript-algorithms-and-data-structures/big O notation/timing.md

 ## Big O notation

-Writinga function that calcilates de sum of all numbers from 1 to n
+Writing a function that calculates de sum of all numbers from 1 to n

 Solution 1: